Estate Planning Checklist: 5 Tasks to Do Now, While You’re Still Well

 If this isn’t true — for example, if you plan on leaving most of your wealth to charity — then it may be better to inform them of this decision sooner rather than later.

 Once you’ve made these critical decisions, it’s important to communicate them ahead of time to those who will be most impacted.
-If you don’t feel comfortable talking about these issues in person, consider recording a video where you explain your wishes and tell them what steps you’ve taken to document them.
+If you don’t feel comfortable talking about these issues in person, consider recording a video in which you explain your wishes and share what steps you’ve taken to document them.

 Make it easy for people to access the information they need to carry out your wishes by creating a comprehensive “end of life” file.
 It should include: